paripuranam/DevSecOps/README.md

 2. CI runs tests and build validation.
 3. Security checks run for dependencies, containers, and IaC.
 4. Docker image is built and scanned.
-5. On main branch, validated image is pushed to registry.
+5. Validated image is pushed to registry.
 6. Kubernetes manifests are updated for deployment rollout.
 7. Infrastructure is managed as code through Terraform (EKS-ready).